quasarframework/quasar/docs/src/pages/vue-components/icon.md

 * Icon names are in hyphen-separated case and always begin with "la" prefix.
 * Go to [Line Awesome](https://icons8.com/line-awesome), look for your desired icon, click on it.
 A dialog box will appear.
 You'll see something like `<i class="lab la-behance-square"></i>`.
 Remember its name (eg. "lab la-behance-square") and use it.

+#### Bootstrap Icons

+* Icon names are in hyphen-separated case and always begin with "bi-" prefix.
+* Go to [Bootstrap Icons](https://icons.getbootstrap.com/), look for your desired icon.
+Remember its name (eg. "bi-bug-fill") and use it.

 ## Svg icons <q-badge align="top" label="Quasar v1.7+" /> <q-badge align="top" class="q-ml-xs" label="@quasar/extras v1.4+" />